Relintai/pandemonium_engine/README.md

 For basic usage see the official Godot documentation.
 It is hosted on [ReadTheDocs](https://docs.godotengine.org), and is maintained by the Godot community in its own [GitHub repository](https://github.com/godotengine/godot-docs).

-The is accessible from the editor.
+The class docs are accessible from the editor.

 You can also look at the official godot demos in their own [GitHub repository](https://github.com/godotengine/godot-demo-projects) as well as a list of [awesome Godot community resources](https://github.com/godotengine/awesome-godot).